These paths, all part of the Capital Trails Coalition, are fit for adventure this season in the District

 The mostly flat trail follows along the Potomac River can take you to some truly iconic destinations, including Theodore Roosevelt Island and of course, George Washington’s Mount Vernon.
 We highly recommend a stop at Gravelly Point, too; you’ll be able to watch planes take off and land at Reagan National Airport.

 Metropolitan Branch Trail

 Known as “MBT” to locals, this trail is known for eye-catching murals that run parallel to you as you ride, especially in NoMa.
-Make note: the neighborhood will host POW!
-WOW!
-Washington, DC, an annual mural festival, from Oct.
-8-18.
+Make note: the neighborhood regularly hosts D.C.
+Walls, an international mural festival.

 Additional sites to check out while traveling on the MBT include The Dew Drop Inn, which is housed in a rustic building that used to be a workspace for stonemasons and metal workers and features plenty of bike parking.
 Indigo DC, located right off the trail, offers delicious Indian food.
 If your bike is in need of a tune-up, head to Gearin’ Up Bicycles, which also teaches essential skills to city youth and encourages cycling as a practical, healthy means of transportation.

 One of the most trafficked trails in the nation, the Capital Crescent is a major commuter route for many traveling between Bethesda, Md. and Washington, DC.
 The 11-mile jaunt stretches from the intersection of Bethesda and Woodmont avenues in Bethesda to 30th and K Streets NW in Georgetown.
 Potomac River views are plentiful; we highly suggest a few stops for photo-taking.